 Private university education is gaining ground.
-We report unemployment duration and full-time work data by private-public universities in Tables XVII-XVIII.
-At less than 6 months of unemployment duration, the unemployment rate for public university graduates is 50.2 per cent compared to 59.1 per cent for private university graduates.
-At 24 months or more, the unemployment rate falls to 17.5 per cent (a drop of 32.7 percentage points) for graduates of public institutions, and to 10.7 per cent (a drop of 48.4 percentage points) for students from private institutions.
-Overall, if we focus on unemployment, private university graduates perform much better (Table XVII).
+We report unemployment duration and full-time work data by private-public universities in Tables 17-18.
+At less than 6 months of unemployment duration, the unemployment rate for public university graduates is 50.2 % compared to 59.1 % for private university graduates.
+At 24 months or more, the unemployment rate falls to 17.5% (a drop of 32.7 percentage points) for graduates of public institutions, and to 10.7 % (a drop of 48.4 percentage points) for students from private institutions.
+Overall, if we focus on unemployment, private university graduates perform much better (Table 17).

-In the case of full-time work for those with a MA degree, the story is similar: between less than 6 months and over 24 months of unemployment, the drop in the share of graduates performing full-time work is 28.1 per cent for public universities and 34.4 per cent for private universities (Table XVIII).
-The students of private institutions fare better in terms of both duration of unemployment and incidence of full-time employment.
+In the case of full-time work for those with a MA degree, the story is similar: between less than 6 months and over 24 months of unemployment, the drop in the share of graduates performing full-time work is 28.1% for public universities and 34.4% for private universities (Table 18).
+The students of private institutions fare better in terms of both duration of unemployment as well as incidence of full-time employment.
 This is true for both BAs and MAs but especially pronounced for BAs.